Our Messiah Leads

 In 1978, God gave me a dream about our call to build the way our Messiah leads instead of man’s way.
-Now, years later, I can see much progress in the restoration of the Church to the leadership of our Messiah in the Spirit.
+Now, years later, I can see much progress in the restoration of the church [ecclesia/ekklesia—called out ones, congregation, assembly, community of our King] to the leadership of our Messiah in the Spirit.

 The dream a highway—In this dream, I saw a straight and level paved highway with a bridge out.
 People were driving up to the bridge, getting out of their cars, and crossing a small stream by walking across on a plank.
 Then, they walked on down the road on the far side.
 A culvert was lying beside the bridge that was out.
 I asked some bystanders, “Why don’t you have the culvert put in?”
 They said, “The engineer won’t let us.”